Investigators board ship that was anchored near oil pipeline

 If a ship’s anchor were to become entangled with an underwater obstacle such as a communications cable or petroleum pipeline, the operator is required by federal law to notify the Coast Guard.
 The locations and movements of ships are also regularly monitored by both the AIS system and radar, according to the Coast Guard.

-Xiros said if he were investigating the cause of the oil spill, he would seek to review the digital logs for both location and engine operations aboard the Rotterdam Express.

-According to MarineTraffic data, the ship left Long Beach on Monday for the Port of Oakland.
+According to MarineTraffic data, the ship left Long Beach on Monday for Oakland.
 It was still moored there Thursday morning, despite being scheduled to depart Wednesday night.

 ———